 Madurese Population and Distribution

-According to their calculations, some scientific sources use significantly larger numbers, ranging from 10.5 to 10.8 million people.
-In any case, the Madurese are one of the largest ethnic groups in Indonesia, and according to the 2010 census results, they are the fourth largest ethnic group in the country, after the Javanese, Sundanese, and Batak.
+According to their calculations, some scientific sources use significantly more significant numbers, ranging from 10.5 to 10.8 million people.
+In any case, the Madurese are one of the largest ethnic groups in Indonesia, and according to the 2010 census results, they are the fourth largest ethnic group in the country after the Javanese, Sundanese, and Batak.

 The Madurese Language

 The Madurese language is indicated in green on Madura Island and in the northeastern part of Java Island.
 The Madurese people speak a language called Madurese.
-The Madurese language is an Austronesian language, more specifically the Malayo-Sumbawan group.
-It is further subdivided into a number of dialects.
+The Madurese language is an Austronesian language, specifically the Malayo-Sumbawan group.
+It is further subdivided into several dialects.

 Depending on who you ask, there are a variety of linguistic perspectives on Madurese dialects.
-In older works, the number of dialects is usually divided into two or four, but modern specialists have determined that there are actually six dialects.
-In terms of lexical development, the Sumenep dialect, which serves as the foundation for the literary Madurese language, is the most developed dialect.
+In older works, the number of dialects is usually divided into two or four, but modern specialists have determined that there are six dialects.
+Regarding linguistic development, the Sumenep dialect is the most developed dialect, which serves as the foundation for the literary Madurese language.
 Bangkalan is the most widely spoken dialect in Madurai, and it is frequently used as a lingua franca by Madurese from all over the country.

 A peculiar mix of Madurese and Javanese dialects has developed among a significant proportion of the Madurese community in some areas of East Java.
-Many of them are fluent in Indonesian, the country's official language, in addition to their native languages.
+Many are fluent in Indonesian, the country's official language, and their native languages.

 The vast majority of Madurese follow Sunni Islam as their religion.
 In contrast to a significant portion of their fellow religious Indonesians, the Madurese have earned a reputation for being zealous adherents of Islam, which is unique to them.
-Muslim theologians play an important role in their adherents' and followers' spiritual and social lives.
-Traditional Pesantren Muslim schools educate a sizable portion of the Madurese population, and they play an important role in the spiritual and social lives of the Madurese people.
+Muslim theologians are essential in their adherents' and followers' spiritual and social lives.
+Traditional Pesantren Muslim schools educate a sizable portion of the Madurese population, and they play an essential role in the spiritual and social lives of the Madurese people.

 Madurese Family and Work

-The Madurese place a high value on family and tend to live in villages that are centered on some sort of Islamic religious center.
+The Madurese highly value family and live in villages centered on some Islamic religious centers.
 According to tradition, Islamic law allows a man to have more than one wife.
-The groom's parents typically propose marriage to a first or second cousin, with the latter being the preferred option.
+The groom's parents typically propose marriage to a first or second cousin, with the latter being preferred.

-If the proposal is accepted, the bride's parents are given the "bride price," which is usually cattle.
+If the proposal is accepted, the bride's parents are given the "bride price," usually cattle.
 The groom's parents then set a date for the wedding, which will take place soon.
 The bride's family frequently accommodates newlywed couples.
-Islam is a fundamental component of the Madurese's social, political, and economic existence.
+Islam is fundamental to the Madurese's social, political, and economic existence.

 The Madurese's main traditional occupation is animal farming, which primarily consists of breeding cattle, goats, horses, poultry, and fighting cocks.
-Weaving and tanning are two other traditional occupations.
+Weaving and tanning are two other conventional occupations.

-Because the Madurese are well-known for herding cattle, they are often referred to as "cowboys" in Indonesia, which is a common nickname for them.
-Cattle are regarded as an important part of the culture, and bull racing is one of the most popular sporting events in the country.
+Because the Madurese are well-known for herding cattle, they are often called "cowboys" in Indonesia, which is a common nickname for them.
+Cattle are regarded as an essential part of the culture, and bull racing is one of the most popular sporting events in the country.

-Agriculture is underdeveloped among the Madurese people on the island of Madura due to low fertility and extremely poor soil conditions, and as a result, farming is not important in Madurese culture and tradition.
-As a result, except on other islands with exceptionally good soil conditions, such as Java, where agriculture is more widely practiced and has developed to a lesser extent, the Madurese are less likely to farm.
+Agriculture needs to be developed among the Madurese people on the island of Madura due to low fertility and deplorable soil conditions.
+As a result, farming is not important in Madurese culture and tradition.
+As a result, except on other islands with perfect soil conditions, such as Java, where agriculture is more widely practiced and has developed to a lesser extent, the Madurese are less likely to farm.

 Some of the most important crops grown in the country are corn, cassava, rice, tobacco, beans, and cloves.
-Small vassals and boat builders, as well as tanning, pottery, batik manufacturing, blacksmithing, and other related activities, are important occupations among craftsmen.
+Minor vassals, boat builders, tanning, pottery, batik manufacturing, blacksmithing, and other related activities are essential for artisans.
 In coastal areas, the Madurese are active in fishing, trading, and salt extraction, among other things.

 Last but not least, the Madurese had a well-deserved reputation in the region as skilled seafarers.
-Large cities, particularly eastern Surabaya, have sizable populations of Madurese residents who are active participants in a variety of modern economic sectors.
+Large cities, particularly eastern Surabaya, have sizable populations of Madurese residents who participate actively in various modern economic sectors.

 Madurese Dueling and Honor

-In rural places, the Madurese retain an old custom of vengeance known as "charok" (carok), which literally translates as "war of honor."
-In the 1990s, law enforcement authorities in each of Madura's four districts documented dozens of crimes every year.
-Insults to a family's honor might cause major blood fueds, even if the insults are minor by European or Indonesian standards.
-According to local crime statistics, the majority of such attacks are motivated by molestation of women or property disputes, although it is also uncommon for the Madurese's savage retaliation to be inspired by an insufficiently courteous treatment or insult to one's honor in public places.
+In rural places, the Madurese retain an old custom of vengeance known as "charok" (carok), which translates as "war of honor."
+In the 1990s, law enforcement authorities in Madura's four districts documented dozens of crimes yearly.
+Insults to a family's honor might cause major blood feuds, even if the insults are minor by European or Indonesian standards.
+According to local crime statistics, most such attacks are motivated by the molestation of women or property disputes.
+However, it is also uncommon for the Madurese's savage retaliation to be inspired by an insufficiently courteous treatment or insult to one's honor in public places.

-The traditional Madurese crescent knife, celurit, which is the most prevalent peasant weapon and, in certain regions, an attribute of traditional male dress, is frequently employed as a weapon of vengeance in this dueling.
-In such instances, the avenger normally prepares the celurit for battle by performing certain spells on the weapon ahead of time.
+The traditional Madurese crescent knife, the culprit, which is the most prevalent peasant weapon and, in certain regions, an attribute of conventional male dress, is frequently employed as a weapon of vengeance in this dueling.
+In such instances, the avenger typically prepares the culprit for battle by performing certain spells on the gun ahead of time.

 When numerous individuals from each side are involved in the "war of honor," it might develop into a slaughter.
-Even in the twenty-first century, large battles has occurred in Madura on several occasions.
+Even in the twenty-first century, significant battles have occurred in Madura several times.